ftlabs/ftlabs.github.io/_posts/2019-08-28-antagonising-lucy-kellaway.md

 The cost was initially nothing, for the Labs team anyway, because it disappeared into other teams' AWS budgets, and that is how we roll in Labs.
 But even when there was proper attribution of costs, eventually, it still turned out to be just pennies per article.

-The costs are so low, there are no worries about re-rendering older articles with later versions of the voice as it’s quality improves incrementally.
+The costs are so low, there are no worries about re-rendering older articles with later versions of the voice as its quality improves incrementally.

 ## "It is not very good.
 It gets lots of things wrong"

 Well, there are at least two angles for this.

-No-one can dispute that the new automated voices are amazing, as evidenced by Geraint doing Bohemian Rhapsody.
+No-one can dispute that the new automated voices are amazing, as evidenced by Experimental Geraint doing Bohemian Rhapsody.
 [Whoops, we did not have *that* audio to hand.]

 The question is then whether they are adequate for long news articles, and there it is a definite maybe.
 Sometimes definitely no, other times ok.